saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 #### **Dataset 2 - earnings\_female**

-This dataset contains the historic information of female salary as a percent of male salary for various age groups, from year 1979 to 2011.
+This dataset contains historic information on female salaries as a percent of male salaries for various age groups, from the year 1979 to 2011.
 The dataset has 3 variables with 264 observations.
 This dataset has no missing values.